-- 1. The driver's license number, employee identification number, personal telephone number, and home address of the parties mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
-"Driver's license numbers," "employee identification numbers," "personal telephone numbers," and "home addresses" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
-The dates of birth, and physical descriptions of the parties mentioned in the Responsive Documents, are redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
+- The driver's license number, employee identification number, passwords and other access codes, personal telephone number, and home address of the parties mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+"Driver's license numbers," "employee identification numbers," "passwords and other access codes," "personal telephone numbers," and "home addresses" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
+The dates of birth and physical descriptions mentioned in the Responsive Document are redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
 Section 7(1)(c) goes on to say that, "'Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
 It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA.